SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/01-Manipulating-Arrays.md

 # Hints

-The **2nd element (1)** is the sum of the 3 elements before it, but there is only 1, so we take that.
+The **second element (1)** is equals to the sum of the 3 elements before it, but there is only one element, so we take that.

-The third element, is the s**um of the first 2 (1 and 1)** and the 4th – the sum of 1, 1 and 2.
+The third element is equals to the sum of the first two elements (1 and 1) .

+The fourth element is equals to the sum of 1, 1 and 2.

-The 5th element is the sum of the 2nd, 3rd and 4th (1, 2 and 4) and so on.
+The fifth element is equals to the sum of the 2nd, 3rd and 4th (1, 2 and 4) and so on

 [/task-description]